Skip to main content

 What Causes Low Libido in Men?

 Low libido in men is not just low testosterone.
-The men's health clinics popping up in Center City often miss the bigger picture.
+A testosterone-only model often misses the bigger picture.
 The most common drivers we see include:

 1. Vascular health.
 Erection quality is a proxy for heart health.
 If the small blood vessels in the penis are clogged, the small vessels in the heart may follow.
 Erectile dysfunction often shows up 3 to 5 years before a heart attack.